+'''

 rewrite r_rewrite_subst{subst("IP", "IP-Address", value("MESSAGE"), flags("global"));};

+'''

-Multiple substitution rules are applied sequentially; the following rules replace the first occurrence of the string IP-Addresses.
+Multiple substitution rules are applied sequentially; the following rules replace the first occurrence of the string IP with the string IP-Addresses.

+'''

-rewrite r_rewrite_subst{subst("IP", "IP-Address", value("MESSAGE")); subst("Address", "Addresses", value("MESSAGE"));};
+rewrite r_rewrite_subst("IP", "IP-Address", value("MESSAGE")); subst("Address",

+"Addresses", value("MESSAGE"));};

+'''

 To set a field of the message to a specific value, define the string to include in the message, and the field where it should be included.
-Setting a field can operate on any value available via macros, e.g., HOST, MESSAGE, PRO-GRAM, or any user-defined macros created using parsers (see Section 8.6, "Message parsers" (p.
-180) for details.).
+Setting a field can operate on any value available via macros, e.g., HOST, MESSAGE, PROGRAM, or any user-defined macros created using parsers (see Section 8.6, Message parsers (p.
+194) for details.).
 Note that this operation completely replaces any previous value of that field.
 Use the following syntax: